talapkapetra/plant-growth-project/README.md

 I used Python to perform data analysis (plant_growth_project.ipynb).

 I created a Tableau presentation to visualize the graphs and results (https://talapkapetra.github.io/portfolio/plant_growth_project_tableau_public.html).

+# 2. Olypmic

+## Objective

+I used a detailed dataset to compare the performances of Countries in Olympic Games in the time period: 1896-2021.

+I mainly focused on the number of Medals awarded.

+I created data visualization in Tableau, I made two dashboards
+- World: Contains all data worldwide.
+- Hungary: I filtered dataset to Hungary.